geonetwork/doc/en/tutorials/inspire/view-geoserver.rst

 Download and install GeoServer INSPIRE extension as documented in `installing inspire extension  <http://docs.geoserver.org/latest/en/user/extensions/inspire/installing.html>`_

 Create a workspace from which the INSPIRE layers will be hosted.
 On workspace properties activate "Settings" and set the selected services (WMS/WMTS).
+Limit the number of projections to the required INSPIRE projections.
+Keeping all default geoserver projections will cause serious performance issues.

 .. image:: img/image_0.png